xNaCly/blog/content/posts/2025/fast-lexer-strategies.md

 Creating a `Str` from a c style `const char*` can be done by passing it into the `STRING` macro, gcc can evaluate all operations inside of it at compile time.
-Since the view doesnt own its underlying data, its cheap to copy and create slices by just pointing new views to the underlying buffer.
+Since the view doesn't own its underlying data, its cheap to copy and create slices by just pointing new views to the underlying buffer.

 I use this struct throughout the whole codebase, but specifically inside of the